OceanOptics/pySAS/sbc_setup/README.md

 ### Set system in read only mode
 Set the SD Card in read-only to prevent any software corruption in case of unexpected shutdown.
 Run the script `7_read-only.sh` and enable boot-time read/write jumper on GPIO port 21.
 On current versions of pySAS the GPIO-halt utility and kernel panic watchdog were not enabled.

+### Alternative is to clone SD Card
+To clone the SD card to a new one, use the following command.
+This will create an image of the SD card on the computer.
+The image can then be copied to a new SD card.

+	diskutil list # find the disk number of the SD card sudo dd bs=4M if=/dev/disk2 of=pySAS-v1.0.0-`date +%Y%m%d`.img

+Use script `5_external-drive.sh` to mount the adjust the UUID of the external drive.
+Use part of script `6_pySAS.sh` to download configuration files and copy them to the external drive.